How to write a manifesto

 Its increasingly common for candidates to create a quick movie showing themselves talking about why they would be the best to put on Facebook, YouTube or other handy places.
 Some candidates have sung along to favourite songs or copied famous movie scenes.
 The Students' Union Marketing office has 3 easy-to-use Flip cams that are free for students to use, email SU Marketing at firstname.lastname@example.org if you would like to borrow one to make your own film!

 ‘Hustings’ is a term used in elections to describe an event where all the candidates get together to answer questions by the voters.
 If you are running as an Academic Rep, you could ask your departmental office if they might help you organise and promote it or the academic rep staff in the SU (email@example.com).
 You can do one in your club or society at one of your regular meetings or events.
 It’s a great way to see what the other candidates are talking about and to sell yourself.

 Engaging with the electorate directly is the best way to get people onside and remember to vote for you.

 Get your friends involved

 Your friends can be an excellent network to encourage their network of friends to vote for you as well.
-Campus is a relatively small place and everyone is connected through friends, cohorts, club and society groups etc
+University is a relatively small place and everyone is connected through friends, cohorts, club and society groups, etc.

 There are lots of ways to encourage other students to vote for you, these are just a few ideas to get you thinking.